dmalawey/blog/README.md

 # November 2023

+## 11.29 Teach a man to fish

+If you give me a fish - I don't need that because I already have my food today.

+If you give me a million fish - I don't need that because I can't eat a million fish.
+I'll ask you to give it to the other people.

+If you teach me to fish, I hope it's a way that I don't already know.
+And don't forget there's youtube you must compete against.

+If you help me teach people to fish, you have my cooperation and my admiration.

 ## 11.29 Teams of Leaders

 What does it look like when a few great leaders collaborate side-by-side?